2546 words | Reading Time: 13 Minutes

-It’s time we changed our stereotypes of the fast-paced, aggressive sales world dominated by men and recognized a new type of high-ticket sales in which men and women succeed.
+The old stereotypes of the fast-paced, aggressive sales world dominated by men isn’t effective in high ticket sales.
+It’s time to recognize a new type of high-ticket sales in which men and women succeed.

 High-ticket closing is very different from the traditional door to door sales or cold calling, and it’s attracting a different group of applicants.
 If you don’t have any previous sales experience, you can succeed at high-ticket selling and make good commissions from it with the proper training.